 Well, short answer yes, long answer no. (I know that’s not what you were expecting!)
-However, you can make acrylic paints compatible with fabric application if you combine it with GAC900 by Golden (great company that makes acrylics) It is a an acrylic polymer emulsion.
+However, you can make acrylic paints compatible with fabric application if you combine it with a product like GAC900 by Golden (great company that makes acrylics) It is an acrylic polymer emulsion.
 Yep, just like our famous clay!

 It is a great substance to “convert” some of your acrylic paints.
 Take special precautions: First you will have to heat-set your garment (e.g. with an iron), and use only in a well-ventilated area.